Exporting to Microsoft Excel (Report Builder and SSRS)

 Although you align all items precisely, you might find in some rare cases that some columns continue to be merged.
 This could be caused by internal unit conversion and rounding when the Excel worksheet is rendered.
 In the report definition language (RDL), you can specify position and size in different measurement units such as inches, pixels, centimeters, and points.
 Internally the Excel uses points.
 To minimize conversion and the potential inaccuracy of rounding when converting inches and centimeters to points, consider specifying all measurements in whole points for the most direct results.
 One inch is 72 points.

 Reports that include row groups or column groups contain empty cells when exported to Excel.
-Imagine a report that groups rows on sales channel and ZIP code.
-Each channel includes many ZIP codes and each ZIP code lists many store names.
+Imagine a report that groups rows on commute distance.
+Each commute distance can contain more than one customer.
 The following picture shows the report.

-When the report is exported to Excel, the ZIP code appears only in one cell of the ZIP code column.
+When the report is exported to Excel, the commute distance appears only in one cell of the Commute Distance column.
 Depending on the alignment of the text in the report (top, middle, or bottom) the value is in the first, middle, or last cell.
 The other cells are empty.
-The column that contains store names has no empty cells.
+The Name column that contains customer names has no empty cells.
 The following picture shows the report after it is exported to Excel.
 The red cell borders were added for emphasis.
-They are not part of the exported report.
+The gray boxes are the empty cells.
+(Neither the red lines nor the gray boxes are part of the exported report.)

-If you create a report for the specific purpose of exporting it to Excel for further analysis of the report data, you should consider not including row or column groups in your report.
+So if you create a report for the specific purpose of exporting it to Excel for further analysis of the report data, consider not grouping on rows or columns in your report.

 The earlier version of the Excel renderer, compatible with Excel 2003, is now named Excel 2003 and is listed on menus using that name.
 The content type of files generated by this renderer is application/vnd.ms-excel and the file name extension of files is .xls.